bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * App loading indicator
 * URL replacement and redirects
 * Make sure routing verse and annotation indices work as well
+* Storage verse and annotation should work, they currently don't
+* Test all routing and storage possibilities
 * 404 page
 * Admin routes
 * Deprecated page for Internet Explorer?